-Sasuga is famous for Jyuwari (十割) soba, which means ‘pure’ or ‘unadulterated’.
-Unlike a lot of infamous sobaya which uses pasta machine to mix and cut the soba, all the soba in Sasuga was hand-made, which is very difficult and time-consuming.
+Sasuga is famous for Jyuwari (十割) soba, which means 'pure' or 'unadulterated'.
+Unlike a lot of infamous sobaya which uses soba machine to mix and cut the soba, all the soba in Sasuga was hand-made, which is very difficult and time-consuming.
 But compare to machine-made soba, hand-made ones are more charming and delicious, with a special soba fragrance.
 Yeah, generally what they put on their website.

 Sasuga serves Omakase set menu (around 7000 yen) and a la carte menu, i was thinking of ordering the Omakase course for a discovery.
 But the server told me there are much more options in the a la carte menu, which is true.
 So i decided to go with a la carte.